lukasballo/snman/README.md

 The updated networks can be exported into standard Geofiles, as well as the OSM format that can be used in transport modelling tools like MATSim or SUMO.

-For details on the underlying methodologies, please refer to the working paper at the bottom of this page.
+For details on the underlying methodologies, please refer to the paper at the bottom of this page.

-**SNMnan** is being developed as part of the [E-Bike City](https://ebikecity.baug.ethz.ch/en/) project of ETH Zurich, Department of Civil and Environmental Engineering.
+**SNMan** was developed as part of the [E-Bike City](https://ebikecity.baug.ethz.ch/en/) project of ETH Zurich, Department of Civil and Environmental Engineering.